 - Manage liquidity to ensure smooth fund operations

-This active approach is a key driver behind the fund’s performance, aiming to achieve returns above average bond yields.
+This active approach is a key driver behind the fund’s exceptional performance.

 4. Full Accumulation Through Automatic Reinvestment